ProgerXP/php-5.6-xp/build_instructions.md

     * [dependency archive for x64](https://github.com/ProgerXP/php-5.6-xp/raw/master/downloads/deps-5.6-vc11-x64.7z)

-# Source Code
+# Setup the build directory

 ## Preparation
-1. Create folder C:\php-sdk
+1. Create the build directory C:\php-sdk
-2. Download
+2. Unpack the binary tools archive into this directory, it should contain three sub-directories: bin, script and share